sentinel-hub/eo-learn/CONTRIBUTING.md

 git clone git@github.com:<username>/eo-learn.git
 ```

 * Make sure that you have python 3 installed, i.e. version 3.5 or higher.
-See https://www.python.org/downloads/ for general Python versions or https://www.anaconda.com/distribution/ for using Conda.
+See [Python downloads][python] for general Python versions or [Anaconda distributions][conda] for using Conda.

-* Install **eo-learn** and all subpackages in (editable) development mode with `pip install -e <package_folder>`.
+* All **eo-learn** packages can be installed at once using `python install_all.py -e`.
+To install each package separately, run `pip install -e <package_folder>`.
 We strongly recommend initializing a virtual environment before installing the required packages.
 For example by using Python Package Index (PyPI) and virtualenv:

 ```bash
 cd eo-learn